marcduiker/marcduiker.github.io/_posts/2015-10-14-choosing-communication-tools-for-distributed-teams.md

 What I really like about Slack is that you can easily notify other users in different ways:

-- type `@<username>` in a group or channel to notify one user in specific.
+- type `@<username>` in a channel to notify one user in specific.
 The others in the group/channel can also see this message but won't receive a notification.
-- type `@all` in a channel to notify all members of that channel with your message.
+- type `@channel` in a channel to notify all members of that channel with your message.
-- type `@group` in a group to notify all members of the group with your message.
+- type `@everyone` in a public channel to notify the entire team.

-Next to the web interface Slack has [desktop clients](https://slack.com/apps) for Windows, Mac and Linux.
+Next to the web interface Slack has [desktop clients](https://slack.com/downloads) for Windows, Mac and Linux.
 Mobile apps are available for Android, iOS and Windows.

 _Am I a Slack fanboy?
 Oh yes :).
 I'm currently in three Slack teams which works seamlessly with the desktop client._